 You perform a concurrent upgrade by shutting down the entire cluster, upgrading each system disk, and rebooting each VAX computer in the cluster.
 When the cluster reboots, each VAX computer will be running the upgraded version of the VMS operating system.
-No one can use the cluster until you upgrade each system disk and reboot each VAX computer.
+Users cannot access the cluster until you upgrade each system disk and reboot each VAX computer.